rkitover/windows-dev-guide/README.md

 , `pip` will give you a warning with the path if it's not in your `$env:PATH`.

-The `perl` command comes from StrawberryPerl from Chocolatey, it is mostly fully functional and allows you to install many modules from CPAN without issues.
+The `perl` command comes from StrawberryPerl from winget, it is mostly fully functional and allows you to install many modules from CPAN without issues.
 See the `$env:PATH` override for it in the [`$profile`](#setting-up-powershell) to remove the MinGW stuff it